 The psychological impact of a humanitarian emergency can be severe.

-However, for people who have lived through these terrible events, survival goes beyond ensuring physical wellbeing.
+However, for people who have lived through these traumatic events, survival goes beyond ensuring physical wellbeing.

 Worldwide, around one in four people will suffer from a mental health problem during their lifetime, yet roughly 60 percent will not seek help.